UnknownUser130/Disorder-Analysis/README.md

 The dataset used for training and evaluation is a collection of textual data labeled with different disorders.
 The dataset is not included in this repository due to licensing reasons.
 However, you can use any dataset of your choice or collect your own data for training the model.

 Model Architecture
-The model architecture used in this project is a recurrent neural network (RNN) with Long Short-Term Memory (LSTM) units.
-LSTMs are well-suited for sequence data like text due to their ability to retain long-term dependencies.
-The model is trained using the TensorFlow framework.
+The model architecture used in this project are SVM(Support Vector Machines),MultilayerPerceptron and Decision tree to identify the best possible model for this task.

 Dependencies
 Python 3.x